Infinidat/infi.clickhouse_orm/docs/class_reference.md

 - `username`: optional connection credentials.
 - `password`: optional connection credentials.
 - `readonly`: use a read-only connection.
-- `autocreate`: automatically create the database if does not exist (unless in readonly mode).
+- `autocreate`: automatically create the database if it does not exist (unless in readonly mode).
 - `timeout`: the connection timeout in seconds.